Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 -   **`Data_Preprocessing`**: Contains notebooks for data importation, augmentation, and Histogram of Oriented Gradients (HOG) feature extraction.
 -   **`CNN`**: Includes Jupyter notebooks for the Convolutional Neural Network (CNN) models built with PyTorch and Tensorflow.
--   **`eigenface`**: Contains scripts and notebooks for implementing Eigenfaces (PCA) for feature extraction and classification models like K-Nearest Neighbors (KNN), Logistic Regression, Random Forest, and XGBoost.
+-   **`EigenFace`**: Contains scripts and notebooks for implementing Eigenfaces (PCA) for feature extraction and classification models like K-Nearest Neighbors (KNN), Logistic Regression, Random Forest, and XGBoost.
--   **`Gabor Filter`**: Includes notebooks for using Gabor filters combined with HOG for feature extraction and an XGBoost classifier.
+-   **`GaborFilter`**: Includes notebooks for using Gabor filters combined with HOG for feature extraction and an XGBoost classifier.
 -   **`MediaPipe`**: Contains notebooks that leverage the MediaPipe library for facial landmark detection, combined with Gabor filters and various classifiers (Random Forest, XGBoost, KNN).
 -   **`images_for_readme`**: Stores images and visual aids used in this README file.